Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 for metadata purposes
     * `--clear-tables` will clear tables instead of deleting them
     * `--poolid` will target a specific pool id
+* `sas create` will create a SAS key for individual blob or file objects.
+    * `STORAGE_ACCOUNT` is the storage account link to target.
+This link must be specified as a credential.
+    * `PATH` is the object path.
+Container or File shares are invalid paths.
+    * `--create` adds a create permission
+    * `--delete` adds a delete permission
+    * `--file` creates a file sas rather than a blob sas
+    * `--read` adds a read permission
+    * `--write` adds a write permission

 ## Example Invocations
 ```shell